Umami: Foods rich in umami components

 Many foods are rich in the amino acids and nucleotides imparting umami.
 Naturally occurring glutamate can be found in meats and vegetables.
 Inosine (IMP) comes primarily from meats and guanosine (GMP) from vegetables.
 Mushrooms, especially dried shiitake, are rich sources of umami flavor from guanylate.
 Smoked or fermented fish are high in inosinate, and shellfish in adenylate.
 Protein in food is tasteless, however processes such as fermentation, curing, or heat treatment release glutamate and other amino acids.

 Generally, umami taste is common to foods that contain high levels of L-glutamate, IMP and GMP, most notably in fish, shellfish, cured meats, meat extracts, mushrooms, vegetables (e.g., ripe tomatoes, Chinese cabbage, spinach, celery, etc.), green tea, hydrolyzed vegetable protein, and fermented and aged products involving bacterial or yeast cultures, such as cheeses, shrimp pastes, fish sauce, soy sauce, natto, nutritional yeast, and yeast extracts such as Vegemite and Marmite.

 Studies have shown that the amino acids in breast milk are often the first encounter humans have with umami.
 Glutamic acid makes up half of the free amino acids in breast milk.

-Perceptual independence from salty and sweet taste

-Since all umami taste compounds are sodium salts, the perceptual differentiation of salty and umami tastes has been difficult in taste tests and studies have found as much as 27% of certain populations may be umami "hypotasters".

-Furthermore, single glutamate (glutamic acid) with no table salt ions (Na+) elicits sour taste and in psychophysical tests, sodium or potassium salt cations seem to be required to produce a perceptible umami taste.

-Sweet and umami tastes both utilize the taste receptor subunit TAS1R3, with salt taste blockers reducing discrimination between monosodium glutamate and sucrose in rodents.

-If umami doesn't have perceptual independence, it could be classified with other tastes like fat, carbohydrate, metallic, and calcium, which can be perceived at high concentrations but may not offer a prominent taste experience.